Mission & History

 - 2003 – Ridgefield Lyme Disease Task Force created as a town committee

 - 2003 – Initiated ongoing series of community-based educational seminars

 - 2007 - Created and continue to direct annual, free Lyme Disease Conference and Health Fair at Western CT State University

-- 2007 – Established first of three free monthly Lyme Patient Support Groups with Ridgefield Visiting Nurse Assoc.
+- 2007 – Established first of two free monthly Lyme Patient Support Groups with Ridgefield Visiting Nurse Assoc.
 (RVNA)

 - 2008 - Developed partnership with the Leir Foundation to present free annual seminars for health professionals